Initial Rent, Bond and Fee

 Should there be a dispute in respect of the bond then the matter will be taken to either mediation or the Tenancy Tribunal for resolution.
 Experience has shown us that by keeping accurate property inspection records and dated photographs of the premises prior to the commencement of the tenancy, we are able to avoid most of those situations where tenants vow and declare that a certain problem was pre-existent when they moved in.

 Keeping complete tenancy records is one of our most important functions as a Property Manager.
-Some records such as rent records and rent receipts are mandatory and indeed failure to keep such records is an unlawful act.
-Many of our records are computer based including rent records, inspection records, and Trust payment records.
-We go to some lengths to ensure that all of these computer records are kept secure by using both internal and external backup media.
-Our daily backups use an alternative network computer plus a large volume external hard drive which is then kept off site
+Some records, such as rent records and rent receipts are mandatory, and indeed failure to keep such records is an unlawful act.
+Many of our records are computer-based including rent records, inspection records, and Trust payment records.
+All such records are held in the ‘cloud’ through our software provider and we have access to these 24/7.

-In addition to computer records we also keep a variety of hard copy records such as the signed originals of all Tenancy Agreement documents, Agency Authority forms, Bond acknowledgements, copies of Automatic Payment forms, duplicates of Trust Account receipts, copies of tradesmen’s tax invoices and their relevant cheque payments and of course any correspondence with either the tenant or the owner.
+In addition to computer records we also keep a variety of hard copy records such as the signed originals of all Tenancy Agreement documents, Agency Authority forms, Bond acknowledgements, copies of Automatic Payment forms.
+All other documents or correspondence are either scanned and stored in the cloud or, are held in email accounts within our software packages.

 Rent Collection, Rent Receipts and Audits